RhoMorph: Rhombus-shaped Deformable Modular Robots for Stable, Medium-Independent Reconfiguration Motion: Related Work

 \subsection{Deformation MSRRs}

 Deformable MSRRs employ modules with variable geometry, enabling more versatile reconfiguration strategies compared with rigid lattice- or chain-type systems.
 A planar modular robotic system based on a six-bar linkage was introduced in \cite{pamecha2002useful}, allowing each module to move around another while maintaining connectivity throughout the motion.
 However, actuators were installed at all six vertices, resulting in a high control burden that scales rapidly with the number of modules.
 In \cite{gerbl2024parts}, a triangular deformable module was presented, with edges capable of extending and contracting to achieve various triangular configurations.
-Despite this theoretical versatility, the design cannot realize obtuse triangles, and its reconfiguration strategy has not yet been experimentally demonstrated.
+Despite this theoretical versatility, the design cannot achieve highly obtuse triangles, which imposes certain kinematic constraints on reconfiguration.
 Overall, current deformation-based MSRRs highlight the potential of variable-geometry modules but also face challenges such as increased mechanical complexity, scalability issues, and limited demonstrated configurations.